KivalEvan/BeatSaber-MapCheck/README.md

 # Beat Saber Map Check
-A small project to bring extensive overview of maps, aimed to reduce the error before modding & map release.
+A small project to bring extensive overview of maps, aimed to reduce error before modding & release.

 by **Kival Evan#5480**